Willyboar/nimux/README.md

 ## Roadmap

-- [ ] Create a basic CRUD app (maybe a blog) in the "/examples" directory.
+- [X] Create a basic CRUD app (maybe a blog) in the "/examples" directory.

+- [ ] Create the cli app to create app, scaffolds, migrate files and execute them.

 ## License